 There’s a place in our town called Ram’s Head – more accurately it’s a bar.
-On nice nights we will meander there after a “town walk”, sit outside and order the chicken nachos and a couple light beers (for me – Tess prefers a full-bodied brew).
+On nice nights we will meander there after a “town walk”, sit outside and order the chicken nachos and a couple light beers.
 The nachos are huge and the four of us eat them for our meal (which makes for a very cheap and very happy dinner out).
 I wondered if I could make a dinner version?
 To take a snack food and make it a meal, I’d need to dial down high calorie, less nutritive aspects (chips, sour cream, anything refried, and cheese), and dial up the protein and healthy fats (meat, beans, avocado).

 I essentially made these nachos with the things I like on my nachos, while taking care to bake them in a way that ensured even amounts of cheese and toppings on each chip.
-Since it’s a pet peeve of mind to eat even a single soggy chip, I opted to put the salsa on the side.
 I served our “dinner” while still on the baking sheet and explained to Tessa that our super fun meal didn’t even need plates and she could eat with her hands.
-She joined into dinner with more gusto than other meals and was more adventurous with what she tried.
-Why did nachos get sent to live on snack island?
-They now have a place in our line up.
-Also – you should serve them with mango margaritas because that’s what I did and the concoction put a permanent smile on my face.
-Recipe to come.
+The happiest dinner in recent memory.

 Chicken Nachos for Dinner

 1/2-1 c. canned black beans (rinsed)

 2 jalapenos, thinly sliced (seeded and deveined if serving to kids)

 3 boneless, skinless chicken thighs, cooked and shredded or chopped